jst-seminar-rostlab-tum/personio-foundation-coachai/backend/README.md

 - Check the `upgrade()` function for correctness
 - Verify the `downgrade()` function properly reverses changes
 - Check imports and formatting
-- Ensure data migration logic is included if needed

 ##### 5. Test Migration Locally